 Okay, so leaving my cherries loosely diced and the chocolate chunks large made the cheesecake kind of not so gorgeous after cutting into it, but looks aren't everything.
 If you're a cherry fiend like I am, make this!
 Cut the chunks smaller, give the cherries a finer dice and let the cheesecake set in the fridge overnight.
 I can tell you one thing, it was the bees knees.
 For a girl to not be able to put the fork down after making desserts every single day, that says something about how delish it is.

-- 2 cups chocolate graham cracker crumbs 14 crackers
+- 2 cups chocolate graham cracker crumbs 14 sheets of crackers

 - 8 stemmed cherries for garnish

-- In a mixing bowl, add in the cream cheese and granulated sugar.
-Mix until completely incorporated.
-Scrape the sides and bottom of the bowl and mix again to avoid any lumps of cream cheese in your batter.
+- In a mixing bowl, add in the cream cheese.
+Beat with a hand mixer on medium until smooth.
+Scrape the sides and bottom of the bowl.

-- Add in the eggs one at a time.
-Mix each egg completely before adding the next.
-Also scrape down the bowl after adding each egg.
+- Add in the vanilla extract and then the eggs one at a time.
+Beat in each egg completely before adding the next.
+Scrape down the bowl after incorporating each egg.

 - Add in the cherry juice and sour cream.
 Mix until incorporated.